Global Subsets in OLAP Rules

 ['Products'::'AttributeOf'("Product Color,Blue:Brand,Brand A")]

-Using subsets in rule target definition
+Using Subsets in rule target definition

 Subsets can be used in the rule target definition (the "left side" of the rule).
 In this scenario, the rule target definition is dynamically set to cover all elements that are returned by the subset.
-In the following example, the rule target is covering all elements in the "Months" dimension that are returned by the stored subset "Children", given the string "Q1" as value for the subset variable:
+In the following example, the rule target is covering all elements in the "Months" dimension that are returned by the stored subset "Children", given the string "Q1" as value for the subset parameter _1:

 Copy